xwp/wp-shortcode-ui-richtext/readme.txt

 This plug-in extends on the capabilities of [Shortcake (Shortcode UI)](https://ro.wordpress.org/plugins/shortcode-ui/) by adding rich text editing capabilities to textarea inputs in the Shortcake interface, when the specific textarea constructors contain the shortcake-richtext class name.

+At the time of writing the Wordpress plugins directory version of Shortcake (Shortcode UI) has not been updated since November 2015.
+This functionality relies on [PR #628](https://github.com/wp-shortcake/shortcake/pull/628) which got merged into the master branch of the plug-in in August 2016.

 == Installation ==

-You need [Shortcake (Shortcode UI)](https://ro.wordpress.org/plugins/shortcode-ui/) already installed and activated.
+You need the latest code in master from the Github repository of [Shortcake (Shortcode UI)](https://github.com/wp-shortcake/shortcake) already installed and activated.
+As soon as the newer release of the plug-in comes out (v0.6.3), this will be able to be used with the Wordpress plugins directory version from that point forward.

 1. Upload the plugin files to the `/wp-content/plugins/shortcode-ui-richtext` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress